AlterBBN v2: A public code for calculating Big-Bang nucleosynthesis constraints in alternative cosmologies: Introduction

 \texttt{AlterBBN} can be downloaded from its new website:

 and involves an enlarged development team.

-In \texttt{AlterBBN v2}, an automatic calculation of errors and correlations has been implemented using methods similar to the ones described in Refs.~\cite{1998PhRvD..58f3506F,2016JHEP...11..097A}.
-To improve the speed of the calculations, a parallel processing is possible through the \texttt{OpenMP} library.
-In addition, the units throughout the code have been unified to have GeV as the main unit, in order to get consistency with \texttt{SuperIso Relic}.
-The nuclear reaction network has also been extended, and the code has therefore been scrutinised and improved for precision and speed.
+In \texttt{AlterBBN v2}, automatic calculation of errors and correlations has been implemented using methods similar to the ones described in Refs.~\cite{1998PhRvD..58f3506F,2016JHEP...11..097A}.
+To improve the speed of the calculations, parallel processing is possible through the \texttt{OpenMP} library.
+In addition, the units throughout the code have been unified to have GeV as the main unit, in order to stay consistent with \texttt{SuperIso Relic}.
+The nuclear reaction network has also been extended, and the code has been scrutinised and improved for precision and speed.

-Moreover, new cosmological scenarios have been added, such as a scenario with reheating, or with a decaying primordial scalar field.
-In addition, scenarios with WIMPs have been implemented in \texttt{AlterBBN}.
+Moreover, new cosmological scenarios have been implemented in \texttt{AlterBBN}, such as reheating, decaying primordial scalar field, and WIMPs.

 The rest of this paper is organised as follows.
 Section 2 provides a review of BBN physics and the cosmological modifications implemented in \texttt{AlterBBN}.
-Section 3 describes the content of the \texttt{AlterBBN} package, and Section 4 gives usage instructions.
-Section 5 describes the input and output of \texttt{AlterBBN}, and Section 6 provides example of analyses which can be performed with \texttt{AlterBBN}.
-Short descriptions of the nuclear reaction network and the BBN constraints implemented in \texttt{AlterBBN} are given in the appendices.
+Section 3 describes the content of the \texttt{AlterBBN} package.
+Section 4 gives usage instructions.
+Section 5 describes the input and output of \texttt{AlterBBN}.
+Section 6 provides examples of analyses which can be performed with \texttt{AlterBBN}.
+Short descriptions of the nuclear reaction network, integration methods and BBN constraints implemented in \texttt{AlterBBN} are given in the appendices.